Gold poised for worst week in a month as US rate cut expectations ease

 Gold prices fell on Friday and were poised for their worst weekly performance in more than a month after the Federal Reserve tempered expectations for rate cuts and on a temporary easing of concerns about an imminent U.S. attack on Iran.

 President Donald Trump will decide in the next two weeks whether the U.S. will get involved in the Israel-Iran air war, the White House said on Thursday.
-Israel and Iran's air war entered a second week on Friday.
+Israel and Iran's conflict entered a second week on Friday.

 Trump's two-week deadline "indicates that things could have a little bit more hope to cool down before the U.S. involvement in that military strike.
 And I think that's easing some of the anxiety in markets, allowing gold prices to deflate a little", said Nitesh Shah, commodities strategist at WisdomTree.